errchh/data-portoflio-cyclistic/README.md

 This is the capstone project of the Google Data Analytics Professional Certificate.

-co info

-- maximising annual members is key to future growth
-- design marketing strategies aimed at converting casual riders into annual members
+Cyclistic Bike Share is a ficitonal company, as a proxy of Divvy Bikes, for this capstone project.
+The company is based in Chicago.
+It has 2 pricing tiers - Casual (day-pass users) and Member (Annual membership).
+Management believes maximising annual members is the key to growth.
+Marketing team is designing strategies converting casual riders into annual members.

 https://ride.divvybikes.com/how-it-works

 # 1. Ask